 1. Stand up and Exercise

-Sitting on your desk for straight 9-10 hours can damage your posture and makes you fatigue.
+Sitting on your desk for straight 9-10 hours can damage your posture and makes you fatigued.
 The energy level can drain down, and as a result, your mind starts functioning low, which affects your overall performance.

 So, you must take out 10-15 minutes to charge your muscles.
-You can dedicate this time for any physical activity such as taking a round of your office, climbing stairs, doing planks, squats, or leg lifting.
+You can dedicate this time to any physical activity such as taking a round of your office, climbing stairs, doing planks, squats, or leg lifting.

 2. Avoid Taking Lunch at your Desk

 The desk lunch, which is also known as eating ‘al desko’ reflects the saddest part of your job.
 And no matter what you eat, the food will still don’t give you the joy you wish to have.
-In the first half of your job, you have dedicated the whole time to accomplish your tasks, and when you’re done with the first half of the day, then treat yourself with the lunch outside your desk.
+In the first half of your job, you have dedicated the whole time to accomplishing your tasks, and when you’re done with the first half of the day, then treat yourself with the lunch outside your desk.

 3. The Sleep Cycle and the Nap Time